Program Structure Research Topics Pricing & Scholarships FAQs

 • Identifies debates, patterns, and gaps in research

-• Common in humanities, social sciences, and theory-heavy fields
+• Common in humanities, social sciences, and STEM fields

 Both project types are rigorous, mentor-guided, and eligible for submission to student research journals.
 Students and mentors select the format that best aligns with the student’s interests, experience level, and academic goals.